NHERI-SimCenter/EE-UQ/Examples/eeuq-0001/README.rst

 Shear Building: Sampling, Reliability and Sensitivity
 =====================================================

-Consider the problem of uncertainty quantification in a three story shear building
+Consider the problem of uncertainty quantification in a three-story shear building

 .. figure:: figures/model.png
    :align: center